Pratik-Bavche/Whatsapp-Clone-App/README.md

 #AndroidDevelopment #Firebase #Java #MobileApp #RealTimeChat #GoogleAuthentication #WhatsAppClone #AppDevelopment #TechInnovation

-# Note - All the Source codes is in the master branch
+# Note - All the Source code is in the master branch